Terasology/SimpleFarming/README.md

 Before creating your own tree, take a look at how the Peach Tree prefabs are written as well as test the Peach Tree in-game to gain a better understanding of how creating trees work.

+## Creating New Vines

+Vines are horizontally growing trees that produce fruits.
+Fruits produced by vines are generally big, and consume one whole block.

+Vines consist of two basic parts: the trunk, which is the main vine and is made up of woody blocks, and the fruit which are separate blocks that grow around the trunk.
+Vines are grown by planting seeds, and are grown in cycles.
+When a seed is planted, a 'sapling' emerges, which turns into a trunk block during the first growth cycle.
+Every growth cycle after this, a new trunk block is added.
+If the vine is ripe, a fruit block may be added too.

+To add a new vine to the module, the following files must be made:

+* A seed prefab and texture.
+* 3 blocks: a 'Sapling' block, a 'Trunk' block, and a 'Produce' block.

+For instruction on how to add simple blocks, visit [this wiki article](https://github.com/Terasology/TutorialAssetSystem/wiki/Add-New-Block).

+### Vine Seed Prefab

+The thing that differentiates vine seed prefabs from other prefabs is the "VineDefinition" component.
+This component contains fields which are used to generate the vine when the seed is planted.
+The VineDefinition component of a valid vine seed prefab must contain the following fields:

+* `plantName` :  the name of the plant
+* `sapling` : the URI of the sapling block (e.g. "SimpleFarming:MelonVineSapling")
+* `trunk` : the URI of the trunk block (e.g. "SimpleFarming:MelonVineTrunk")
+* `produce` : the URI of the produce (fruit) block (e.g. "SimpleFarming:Melon")
+* `growthsTillRipe` : the number of growth cycles after which the vine becomes 'ripe' and starts yielding fruit.
+* `nextGrowth` : this is the TimeRange object used to calculate the time between two growth cycles, and is composite of two fields: the `fixed` field, which is the minimum time (in milliseconds) between two cycles, and `maxRandom`, which is the maximum variation in that time.
+See the [TimeRange class](https://github.com/Terasology/SimpleFarming/blob/master/src/main/java/org/terasology/simpleFarming/components/TimeRange.java) for details.

+For an example of a seed prefab, see the [MelonVineSeed prefab](https://github.com/Terasology/SimpleFarming/blob/master/assets/prefabs/MelonVineSeed.prefab).
+This prefab should be located in the `/assets/prefabs` directory, and an its texture must be located in the `/assets/textures` directory.

 ## Produce Mechanisms

 There's 2 kind of produce mechanism that you can specify using the SimpleFarming module.